Kennethnovikov100/notes/README.md

 # 2023-11-23
 - "Programming wisdom for today: Always write code as if the person who will maintain it is a violent psychopath who knows where you live."
 This quote by Martin Golding emphasizes the importance of writing clean, understandable, and well-documented code to make it easier for others (and your future self) to work with.

+# 2023-11-24
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and prioritize them.
+Then, create a plan with deadlines and milestones for each task.
+By staying organized and following a structured plan, you can avoid distractions and ensure that your projects are completed on time.

+In addition, it is important to stay up-to-date with the latest programming technologies and tools.
+Learn new programming languages and frameworks to expand your skillset and remain competitive in the job market.
+Practice regularly and challenge yourself to solve complex problems.
+Finally, don't be afraid to ask for help or seek guidance from more experienced professionals.
+Collaboration and learning from others are essential for growth and success in programming.